Department of Psychological Science

 Finally, the purpose of the bachelor's degree is to provide the student with a broad liberal education.
 Your minor does not need to be a practical choice; rather, psychology majors can select a minor that they believe will simply provide a rewarding and exciting opportunity to learn and grow.
 So there is no "bad" choice; simply think about what your own goals are for your minor and select accordingly.

-Which Psychology courses count for credit in other majors?
-For example, if I take PSYC 109, do I still need to take SOC 100?
+Question: Which Psychology courses count for credit in other majors?
+For example, if I take PSYS 053 (formerly PSYC 109), do I still need to take SOC 100?

 - Read about student opportunities